 05 of 10

-Not only do chia seeds give overnight oats a soft, luscious texture, but they add a light nutty flavor and healthy dose of omega-3s to start your day off right.
+This overnight oatmeal with chia seeds has a soft, luscious texture, but they add a light nutty flavor and a healthy dose of omega-3s to start your day off right.
 Adjust the sweetness level by drizzling a little extra maple syrup over the top in the morning.
 Even though this recipe doesn’t contain much maple, it does the trick for most palates.
 Try adding dried cranberries or raisins, slivered almonds or other chopped nuts, flaked coconut, or a little granola on top for additional flavor and texture.

 06 of 10

-Wake up to a lovely breakfast for the whole family with this apple-studded recipe.
-Use steel cut oats for the right texture; old-fashioned or minute oats will give you a bowl of gluey mush.
+Wake up to a lovely breakfast for the whole family with this crockpot apple cinnamon oatmeal recipe.
+Use steel-cut oats for the right texture; old-fashioned or minute oats will give you a bowl of gluey mush.
 Chopped apples add a fruity note that goes beautifully with cinnamon; add nutmeg or ginger for an even spicier twist.
 Make sure to set your slow cooker on “low” or “warm” if it’s a newer model; some will cook faster than others and you don’t want to overdo it.

 07 of 10

-If you like carrot cake, you’ll love this delightful overnight oat that showcases the same spices as the classic dessert.
+If you like carrot cake, you’ll love this delightful carrot cake overnight oats recipe that showcases the same spices as the classic dessert.
 It’s also a great way to repurpose leftover carrots that are getting soft in the fridge.
 Use any kind of milk you have on hand, but sweetened almond or soy milk may make it too sweet if you don’t also adjust the level of maple syrup.
 If you’d rather use a different sweetener, brown sugar or agave would work well, too.

 08 of 10

-By using your slow cooker, you can just set these overnight oats and forget them.
-Steel cut oats will cook up into a lovely, slightly chewy texture in just four hours, so consider making a big batch of this oatmeal on a weekend and storing it in mason jars in the fridge for the rest of the week.
+By using your slow cooker, you can just set these simple slow-cooker oats and forget them.
+Steel-cut oats will cook up into a lovely, slightly chewy texture in just four hours, so consider making a big batch of this oatmeal on a weekend and storing it in mason jars in the fridge for the rest of the week.
 Blueberries will give it a nice muffin-like flavor, but you can use any type of berries and chopped nuts to customize your breakfast.Continue to 9 of 10 below.

 09 of 10